Optimal Variable Clustering for High-Dimensional Matrix Valued Data: Supplementary Material for Section

 In order to illustrate the feasibility of this nested algorithm, we include simulation results with the aforementioned nested structure.
 For $n=5, 10, 15, 20, 25, 30, 35, 40, 45$, we generate $n$ i.i.d. copies of a $40 \times 100$ matrix ($p=40,~ q=100$) with two nested row clusterings $\{\cG^{(r),[1]}, \cG^{(r),[2]}\}$ and two nested column clusterings $\{\cG^{(c),[1]}, \cG^{(c),[2]}\}$ where the row clusterings are given by

 The column clustering can be defined in a similar fashion, but for brevity it is omitted here.
 The true clustering can be visualized with Figure \ref{nested_matrix_AE}.\\

-We use the ARI (Adjusted Rand Index, \cite{vinh2009information}) to compare the performance of the nested clustering method with our original 2-STEP COD method.
+We use the ARI (Adjusted Rand Index, \cite{vinh2009information}) to compare the performance of the nested clustering method with our original $\TWOSTEPCOD$ method.
 The results are presented in Figure \ref{fig_nested_AE}.
 Overall, considering the feature matrices are very large ($40 \times 100$), both methods work very well, as we get near perfect recovery once $n \geq 45$.
-Taking a closer look, for column clustering, the nested method is uniformly better than the original 2-STEP COD method over all $n$ values.
-For row clustering, for very small $n$ values of $5,10,15$ and $20$, the nested method performs better, but for slightly larger $n$ values of $25,30,35,40$ and $45$, the original 2-STEP COD method performs better.
-We observe that the closer the matrix is to a square, the easier it is for 2-STEP COD to cluster the rows and columns.
-If the matrix is highly unbalanced ($p>>q$ or $p<<q$), then due to the iterative nature of 2-STEP COD (using rows to cluster columns, then using columns to cluster the rows, etc.), clustering one of the two dimensions becomes extremely difficult.
+Taking a closer look, for column clustering, the nested method is uniformly better than the original $\TWOSTEPCOD$ method over all $n$ values.
+For row clustering, for very small $n$ values of $5,10,15$ and $20$, the nested method performs better, but for slightly larger $n$ values of $25,30,35,40$ and $45$, the original $\TWOSTEPCOD$ method performs better.
+We observe that the closer the matrix is to a square, the easier it is for $\TWOSTEPCOD$ to cluster the rows and columns.
+If the matrix is highly unbalanced ($p>>q$ or $p<<q$), then due to the iterative nature of $\TWOSTEPCOD$ (using rows to cluster columns, then using columns to cluster the rows, etc.), clustering one of the two dimensions becomes extremely difficult.
 This may lead to the final result being inaccurate.
-In our simulation settings, for row clustering, 2-STEP COD clusters over the entire $40 \times 100$ matrix while the nested clustering method has to cluster over the two $20 \times 100$ submatrices separately (if the mean-based clustering can perfectly recover $\cG^{(r),[1]}$).
-This explains why the nested algorithm may perform worse than the original 2-STEP COD for row clustering.
+In our simulation settings, for row clustering, $\TWOSTEPCOD$ clusters over the entire $40 \times 100$ matrix while the nested clustering method has to cluster over the two $20 \times 100$ submatrices separately (if the mean-based clustering can perfectly recover $\cG^{(r),[1]}$).
+This explains why the nested algorithm may perform worse than the original $\TWOSTEPCOD$ for row clustering.

 We also implement the competing methods \texttt{DEEM}, \texttt{TGMM} and \texttt{TEMM} (\cite{mai2022doubly}, \cite{deng2022tensor}), which are also included in the main simulation results, but none are able to be implemented successfully in this nested clustering simulation study.
 As explained in the main paper, their algorithms depend on different modeling assumptions and may fail to converge in our simulation setting.